siddharthksah/siddharthksah/README.md

 --->

-- 🔭 I work as a Senior AI Engineer II at Panasonic.
+- 🔭 I work as a Senior AI Engineer 2 at Panasonic.

 - 🤙 I expertise in building AI pipelines from ideation to production - fast.